Mahmud II: Military reforms

-Mahmud II dealt effectively with the military fiefs, the "Tımar"s, and the "Ziamet"s.
+Mahmud II dealt effectively with the military fiefs, the tımars and ziamets.
 These had been instituted to furnish the old effective military force, but had long ceased to serve this purpose.
 By attaching them to the public domains, Mahmud II materially strengthened the resources of the state, and put an end to a host of corruptions.
-One of the most resolute acts of his ruling was the suppression of the Dere Beys, the hereditary local chiefs (with power to nominate their successors in default of male heirs), which, in one of the worst abuses of the Ottoman feudal system, had made themselves petty princes in almost every province of the empire.
+One of the most resolute acts of his ruling was the suppression of the derebeys "valley lords", hereditary local chiefs with the power to nominate their successors in default of male heirs, which, in one of the worst abuses of the Ottoman feudal system, had made themselves petty princes in almost every province of the empire.

-The reduction of these insubordinate feudatories was not affected at once, or without severe struggles and frequent rebellions.
-Mahmud II steadily persevered in this great measure and ultimately the island of Cyprus became the only part of the empire in which power that was not emanating from the Sultan was allowed to be retained by Dere Beys.
+The reduction of these insubordinate feudatories was not effected at once, or without severe struggles and frequent rebellions.
+Mahmud II steadily persevered in this extraordinary measure, and ultimately the island of Cyprus became the only part of the empire in which power that was not emanating from the Sultan was allowed to be retained by derebeys.

-One of his most notable achievement was the abolition (through use of military force, execution and exile, and banning of the Bektashi order) of the Janissary Corps, event known as The Auspicious Incident, in 1826 and the establishment of a modern Ottoman Army, named the Asakir-i Mansure-i Muhammediye (meaning 'Victorious Soldiers of Muhammad' in Ottoman Turkish).
+One of his most notable achievement was the abolition of the Janissaries through use of military force, execution, exile, and banning of the Bektashi religious order, event known as the Auspicious Incident, in 1826, and the establishment of a modern Ottoman army, named the Asakir-i Mansure-i Muhammediye.